philliplab/philliplab.com/content/post/p005-parsing-noaa-ghcnd.md

 ### Code

-The code to load and parse a single station file is located in the load_station function.
-The main arguments are the station identifier and the folder containing the data.
+The code to load and parse a single station file is located in the `load_station` function for the `load_data.py` [script](https://github.com/philliplab/wda).
+The function provides parameters for specifying the station and folder containing the data.

-The two main parts are:
+The main parts of `load_station` are:

-- Constructing the column widths and headings arguments for pd.read_fwf
+- Constructing the column widths and headings arguments for `pd.read_fwf`.
-- Transforming the data into long format with a one dimensional column index
+- Transforming the data into long format with a one dimensional column index.

-#### Constructing the arguments for pd.read_fwf
+#### Constructing the arguments for `pd.read_fwf`

 List comprehensions provide a very convenient way to produce the specifications of the column names and column widths.
 First create a list with 31 repeats of the repeated column names or widths.
 Append this onto the names and widths of the non-repeated columns: